Homeownership: Empowering New Buyers

 - Respond to an important state housing need

-- Demonstrate measurable benefits to HFA targeted customers
+- Use data, research, and analysis to demonstrate measurable benefits to HFA targeted customers and underserved markets

 - Have a proven track record of success in the marketplace